Cloudflare’s Email Routing for Generating Unlimited Email Alias with Conditional Rules

 logAction("BLOCKED", "Global keyword match", {

-from, to, subject, keyword
+from, to, subject, messageId, keyword

 });